Police take suspect into custody after woman's death in Phoenix desert

 — Christian Villegas (@chrisvillegas29) May 5, 2023

-The suspect was reportedly taken into custody near an apartment complex near Bell and Scottsdale roads.
+The suspect is in his early 20s and was taken into custody near an apartment complex around 6:30 p.m. near Bell and Scottsdale roads.
+This was the suspect’s residence, Seargent Melissa Soliz, Phoenix police public affairs bureau, told reporters.

+The suspect is currently at the police station and authorities expect to have more information on Friday.

+“With this information, we hope the community can rest a little easier knowing this man is off the streets,” Soliz told reporters.

 Detectives were investigating after a woman was found dead in a desert area east of Mayo Clinic in north Phoenix on Saturday.